geist-2501/factory-machines/NOTES.md

    - design/method is enough to implement.
 Things like strategy.
      - Mention changes and justify using papers.
    - impl is specific details.
 Address hDQN.

+# Notes for WK10

+ - HDQN FIXED 🎉
+   - Kinda sucks.
+Needs more time training to be sure.
+   - Doesn't work on the largest env, which is disappointing.
+ - Can start evaluation and discussion sections.

+# Notes for WK??

+- HDQN still not working.
+  - Got simplified simulator working, DQN gets optimal policy.
+  - Got some more tweaking on the simulator to do.
+  - 99% confident the lower level network is not the issue.

+# HDQN Notes.

+Need to diagnose why it performs poorly.
+Options are;
+- Isolate the metacontroller.
+Either use oracle or frozen network for the controller.